Writing a Hotel Business Plan

 Your Unique Selling Proposition Or Concept

 This is where you need to further define what makes your hotel unique.
 Explain what you offer in terms of rooms and services, how your guests will experience your hotel, and why they will want to stay at your property.

-It’s also worth exploring what your competitors are up to, and whether you can protect unique features of your hotel by claiming intellectual property.
+It’s also worth exploring what your competitors are up to and whether you can protect the unique features of your hotel by claiming intellectual property.